jaegertracing/documentation/content/docs/next-release-v2/apis.md

 hasparent: true
 ---

-Jaeger components implement various APIs for saving or retrieving trace data.
+Jaeger supports various APIs for saving or retrieving trace data.

 The following labels are used to describe API compatibility guarantees.